NothingnessN/n-xade-music/README.md

 </div>

-AKN Music Player, modern ve kullanıcı dostu bir arayüze sahip, açık kaynaklı bir müzik çalar uygulamasıdır.
-Gizlilik odaklı, reklamsız ve tamamen ücretsiz olarak geliştirilmiştir.
+AKN Music Player is an open-source music player application with a modern and user-friendly interface.
+It has been developed with a focus on privacy, without ads, and completely free.

-## ✨ Özellikler
+## ✨ Features

-- 🎨 Modern ve şık kullanıcı arayüzü
+- 🎨 Modern and elegant user interface
-- 🎵 Arka planda çalma desteği
+- 🎵 Background playback support
-- 📱 Bildirim paneli kontrolleri
+- 📱 Notification panel controls
-- 📋 Çalma listesi yönetimi
+- 📋 Playlist management
-- 🔄 Tek şarkı tekrarlama özelliği
+- 🔄 Single song repeat feature
-- 🎨 Özelleştirilebilir tema seçenekleri
+- 🎨 Customizable theme options
-- 🔒 Gizlilik odaklı - gereksiz izinler yok
+- 🔒 Privacy-focused - no unnecessary permissions
-- 📱 Tüm Android sürümlerinde çalışır (Android 5.0+)
+- 📱 Works on all Android versions (Android 5.0+)
-- 💻 Açık kaynak kodlu
+- 💻 Open source

-## 📱 Ekran Görüntüleri
+## 📱 Screenshots

 <div align="center">
 <img src="metadata/en-US/images/phoneScreenshots/1.png" width="200"/>